hassanrahimi/SimpleMediasoupExample/README.md

 for cloud server must edit mediasoup.config.ts at server side and active upd and tcp both

-for usage : image clinet side opon on port 3001.
+for usage : imagin clinet side opon on port 3001.

 please open two page in chrome